tabarnak-st/nack/README.md

 ## What is zEtA?
 zEtA is devices with multi system organizer with more stable for world used.
 Like payment, video, music and another stuff used zEtA as device futures.

+##After for Cryptonote Technology
+Soon we keep on track Cryptonote for free people learn crypto